 Tina (Christiane Evans) is the founder and creator of ceTina's Art, located in Pacifica, California.

 Painting landscapes from imagination is what Tina loves best.
+No photos, no sketches, just whatever comes to mind.
 Her sceneries evoke a sense of calm, and in viewing these images, we are invited to take a breather and relax a little.
 Perhaps we remember familiar places, or imagine a journey to far away places we dream about.

 Each of Tina's works is a journey of new discovery.
 Inspired by nature's colors and moods, she captures the impressions of a sunny day or a moonlit night.
 From visions in her minds eye, to the brush, to the canvas, and following the impressions of certain brush strokes, herlandscapes evolve.
-In the end, what Tina paints are not renderings of actual locations, rather they are her "visions from a brush".
+She adds details from memory as she goes.
+In the end, what Tina paints are not renderings of actual locations; they are her "visions from a brush".

 Journey